Frequently Asked Questions

 Also, you can check what indexer require reindexing in Magento 2 admin panel.
 For this, go to System > Tools > Index Management.

-To reindex indexes in Magento 2 you can use several ways: reindex via a cron job and use manual reindex from the admin panel.
+So, how to reindex in Magento 2?
+Magento reindex can be made in 2 ways: reindex via a cron job and use manual reindex from the admin panel.

-Reindex Magento 2 via a cron job is very convenient way.
-In this case, Magento 2 reindexing runs every minute (you can set an appropriate period) eliminating the necessity to manage the process manually .
+Reindex Magento 2 via a cron job is a very convenient way.
+In this case, Magento 2 reindexing runs every minute (you can set an appropriate period) eliminating the necessity to manage the process manually.
 To configure a cron job correctly follow the guide.

 You can force Magento 2 reindex via the command line: